jubi-43/jubi43/README.md

 # jubi43
 Hello Professionals, This is my profile.

 I am looking for Data Analyst role.
+I have 5+ years of experience in HR DOMAIN.

-Completed SQL, PYHTON BASIC, STATISTIC R PROGRAMMING BASIC, POWERBI
+Completed SQL, PYHTON BASIC, STATISTIC R PROGRAMMING BASIC, POWERBI DID A SMALL PROJECT IN SQL MANAGEMENT STUDIO.
+LEARNED HOW TO CLEAN DATA IN PYTHON - JUPYTER AND GOOGLE COLAB USED VISUAL STUDIO CODE FOR UPLOADING DATA IN HTML FORMAT